uvzen/ReVanced-bash-builder/README.md

 # About ReVanced bash builder:

 A simple bash script that I created for myself and placed here so I can download updates whenever I want.
-You can use it if you want, I won't be angry.
 Script is updated frequently, so before using the script, please check [here](https://github.com/uvzen/ReVanced-bash-builder/releases/tag/scripts) if it has been recently updated!

 #### <ins>This script doesn't have the option to exclude and include specific patches</ins>, because they can be turned on or off in ReVanced settings.